Arrested on holiday in Spain? Facing the prospect of criminal charges? Here are the steps you should take

 The well-regarded expert lawyers in Giambrone & Partners’ criminal defence team have extensive experience in assisting young British nationals who have been arrested in Spain and we have experienced considerable success when assisting our clients by persuading the courts to consider leniency in the circumstances.

-If you wish to know how our lawyers can help or discuss your matter confidentially, please contact Gonzalo’s clerk Helena Balster on HB@giambronelaw.com and we will arrange a free-of-charge call with our criminal team, or please click here
+If you wish to know how our lawyers can help or discuss your matter confidentially, please contact Vincenzo’s clerk Helena Balster on HB@giambronelaw.com and we will arrange a free-of-charge call with our criminal team, or please click here